SlimeVR/SlimeVR-Docs-Site/slimevr-setup.md

 ### Other

-Virutal Waist is the shift from the Waist that will be reported to SteamVR, but not used to resolve other trackers.
+Virtual Waist is the shift from the Waist that will be reported to SteamVR, but not used to resolve other trackers.
 Can sometimes be useful for different strangely proportioned avatars.
 You can leave it at 0 for now.

 # Using 1 or more than 3 SteamVR trackers

-By default SlimeVR will spawn 3 tracekrs for SteamVR - Waist and 2 Feet.
+By default SlimeVR will spawn 3 trackers for SteamVR - Waist and 2 Feet.
 If you're using only 1 tracker (waist), you need to set selector on top to "Waist".
 If you want to play games that support more than 3 trackers, you can set them to more trackers - add Knees if you're using 5 trackers, or Knees and Chest if you also have chest. **After you change this configuration, you will need to restart SlimeVR server.**

+Currently maximum 6 trackers mode is supported.
+Their tracker roles should be set to WAIST, LEFT_FOOT, RIGHT_FOOT, CHEST, LEFT_KNEE, RIGHT_KNEE in this order for trackers named `/devices/SlimeVR/SlimeVRTracker*`.

 # Notes